jondeuce/DECAES.jl/docs/src/cli.md

 ## Legacy options

-During the MATLAB port to Julia, some algorithms were replaced with mathematically identical but computationally more efficient algorithms which may cause small differences in output parameter maps, and some default options were changed as well.
+During the MATLAB port to Julia, some algorithms were replaced with computationally more efficient algorithms which may cause small differences in output parameter maps, and some default options were changed as well.
 For example, the flip angle optimization procedure requires finding the root of a cubic spline.
 In MATLAB this was performed by evaluating the spline on a very fine mesh and choosing the value nearest zero.
 During profiling it was found that this was a time consuming operation, and therefore in Julia this was replaced by an efficient rootfinding method tailored for cubic splines.